See

 development of mind, body,

-spirit, and emotions
+spirit, and emotions to deliver

-sustainable
+long-term sustainable solutions

-solutions in the resource-poor environments in which
+in the resource-poor environments

-they work.
+in which they work.

-In this
+In this program each adolescent

-program each adolescent will be introduced to the
+will be introduced to the

 following:

-- Emotional Management / Concepts in Empathy
+Management / Concepts in Empathy

-- Concepts of classic philosophy, such as Plato &
+philosophy, such as Plato &

 Descartes

-- Meditation, both the posture, practice, and
+- Meditation, both the

 application

-- Awareness and appreciation of world religions
+appreciation of world religions

-- Sexuality and appreciation of sexual preferences
+- Sexuality and

-- Ego and Shadow and anger management
+- Ego and Shadow and anger

--
+- Potential,

-Potential, self-esteem and self-love
+self-esteem and self-love

-- Cognitive Behavioral Therapy to reduce
+- Cognitive Behavioral

 - Morals and ethics

-- Human evolution and evolution of consciousness
+- Human evolution and

-- Existentialism, Pragmatism, and Fallibilism
+Pragmatism, and Fallibilism

-- Values, value hierarchies, and decision making
+hierarchies, and decision making

-- Integral Theory / AQAL and the ability to take
+- Integral Theory / AQAL

-multiple perspectives
+perspectives

-- The Big
+- The Big Mind Process

 and Zen

-IHF founders, teachers, and authors Mick Quinn and
+IHF founders, teachers, and

-Debora Prieto teach
+Prieto teach multiple Integral

-multiple Integral Philosophy /
+Philosophy / Critical-Thinking

-Critical-Thinking classes several times per
+classes several times per week to

-and girls ages 13-20, many of whom are also
+boys and girls ages 13-20, many

-through the IHF Sponsorship Program.
-In addition to
+through the IHF Sponsorship

-these children receiving an
+children receiving an education

 of this kind (many

-for the first time in their lives), they are
+for the first time in their

-simultaneously learning how to think
+learning how to think

-about the world and
+about the world and their

-experiences in completely new ways.
+experiences in completely new

 Measuring